cbluesprl/moodle-quiz_export/README.md

 * zip archives are generated with the [ZipArchive](http://mx2.php.net/manual/en/class.ziparchive.php) class

 ## Practical information:
 * Open a quiz page.
-Then click on the cog and choose "Quiz exporting" (or "Export de quiz" in french)
+Then click on the "Results" tab and choose "Quiz exporting" (or "Export de quiz" in french) in the select menu
-* On this page, you can choose the export options, then select one (or more) attempts to export (it will be downloaded as zip if more than one attempt has been selected)
+* On this page, you can choose the export options, then select one (or more) attempts to export in a zip file containing one or more pdfs depending on selection

 ## Copyright
 This plugin is strongly based on [this plugin](https://github.com/elccHTWBerlin/moodle-quiz-export).
 It has been modified to use mpdf instead of wkhtmltopdf.